Skip to main content

 appliance-cli get cppki/certificates

-If there is no AS certificate configured on EDGE-1, the output is:
+If no certificate is configured, the output is:

 {